 DUCO Polarized Sports Sunglasses have a lightweight design and they are built for cycling, motorcycling, driving, and even running.
 The lens and the frame are durable polycarbonates that will last a long time.
 These lenses provide 100% UV protection.
 They come with five shatterproof interchangeable lenses and the main lens is polarized against strong sunlight.
-You can use the polarized grey lens in the strong sunlight and then use the other four lenses for different environmental conditions.
+You can use the polarized grey lens in strong sunlight and then use the other four lenses for different environmental conditions.

-DUCO sunglasses come with a lifetime breakage warranty on frame and lens.
-Also, they give a 30-day money-back guarantee in case if you are not happy with the product.
+DUCO sunglasses come with a lifetime breakage warranty on the frame and lens.
+Also, they give a 30-day money-back guarantee in case you are not happy with the product.
 These glasses are great at reducing the glare from surfaces like water, snow, and glass while you are riding.

 As I mentioned earlier, they come with five different lenses so you can use the right lens for the right condition.
-The main grey lens is polarised and it is suitable for strong sunlight reflection environment.
+The main grey lens is polarised and it is suitable for a strong sunlight reflection environment.
 The light blue lens is a 400-anti-UV lens.
 It filters the blue light, which is reflected by seawater.
 The Revo colourful HD lens is personalized that has a high-density Revo coating, which keeps the original colours.
-The yellow lens can be used in evening and night and finally the transparent lens prevents your eyes from dust and other undefined objects.
+The yellow lens can be used in the evening and night and finally the transparent lens prevents your eyes from dust and other undefined objects.

-Pros: Comes in a sturdy case, comfortable to wear, lightweight
+What I like: Comes in a sturdy case, comfortable to wear, lightweight

 8. ZILLERATE Polarised Sports